Granze/awesome-polymer/README.md

 * [Snippets for Atom editor](https://atom.io/packages/polymer-snippets)
 * [Snippets for Sublime Text editor](https://packagecontrol.io/packages/Polymer%20%26%20Web%20Component%20Snippets)
 * [polyup](https://github.com/PolymerLabs/polyup) A helpful assistant for migrating from Polymer v0.5 to 1.0.
 Does many of the boring mechanical parts for you. [docs](http://polymerlabs.github.io/polyup/)
+* [Polymer Ready](https://chrome.google.com/webstore/detail/polymer-ready/aaifiopbmiecbpladpjaoemohhfjcbdk) Show an icon in the address bar when it detects some Polymer and Custom components.

 ## Testing
 * [Web components tester](https://github.com/Polymer/web-component-tester) Makes testing your web components a breeze!